lawynnj/lawynnj.github.io/content/work/game-scheduler.md

 previewImage: "/images/work/game-scheduler/600-400.png"
 ---

-> **Role**: System Design, UX Design, Engineering.
+> **Role**: System Design, Engineering.

 ## The Problem

-A few of friends and I started playing poker regularly, but we were using instagram chats to schedule games... 😅.
+A few of friends and I started playing poker regularly, but we were using Instagram chats to schedule games... 😅.

 As the organizer of every game I would message a few dates, times and buy-in amounts and get people to like (vote) the options.
-After everyone voted, I would count and announce the official date, time and buy-in amount and send reminders to the players throughout the week.
+Once everyone voted, I would count and announce the official date, time and buy-in amount and send reminders to the players throughout the week.

-> This process became very tedious as we added more options and clearly, it was very repetitive.
+> This process became very tedious as we added more options and it was very repetitive.
 We needed a better solution.

-The first thing that came to mind was using a third-party polling app, but nearly all of the viable options required a paid subscription.
+The first conclusion was to use a third-party polling app, but nearly all of the viable options required a paid subscription.
-Our requirements (adding options for a date, time, and buy-in and sending e-mails) were minimal and the service offered did not justify the price.
+Our requirements (adding options for a date, time, and buy-in and sending e-mails) were minimal and did not justify paying for the pricey services.

-And for quite a while I had been wanting to learn more about a certain topic.
+This lead to my next conclusion.

-> What if I could use this as a learning opportunity and develop an app using a microservice architecture?
+> What if I could use this as a learning opportunity and develop an app that incorporates a microservice architecture?

-I had been keen on learning about microservices for quite a while and decided that I could solve this problem by building a distributed system.
+I have been keen on learning about microservices for quite a while and decided that this was a good opportunity to build a distributed system.

-Having limited experience in this space, I began doing what most people would start with: Research!
+It was time to start digging in so I began doing what most people would start with: Research!

+> ## TLDR:
+> Problem: Scheduling poker games with friends via Instagram chats is very inefficient.
+> Solution: Let's create our own polling app that employs a microservice architecture!

+## Goal

+Allow a user to create a poll that has options for dates, times and buy-in amounts and automatically remind participants through email notifications.
 ## Research

 ### Requirements

+1. Allow users to create an account and log in
-1. Allow an authenticated user to create a poll that contained dates, times, buy-in amounts
+2. Allow an authenticated user to create a poll with date, time and buy-in amount options
-2. Allow the user to create a shareable link to sending to players (for voting)
+3. Allow the user to create a shareable link to send to players (for voting)
-3. Allow anonymous users to vote
+4. Allow anonymous users to vote
-4. Allow anonymous users to optionally provide an email for email reminders
+5. Allow anonymous users to optionally provide an email for notifications
-5. Send email notifications to players about the details of the game
+6. Send email notifications to players about the details of the game (i.e. one email for when the voting is finalized and another on the day of the game)

 ### Design and Prototyping

-I then began researching AWS resources that would allow me to create an event driven distributed system.
-The research concluded with the need of the following services:
+After some research, I concluded that the following AWS resources will be required:
 - Amazon Cognito - an authentication and authorization service
 - Lambda - a service that lets us run code without provisioning or managing servers
 - Cloud Watch Events - a service that provides "real-time" stream of system events that happen in AWS resources